weiezhang/weiezhang.github.io/_pages/publications.md

 {% include base_path %}

+## Monograph
+- <b>Wei Emma Zhang</b>, Quan Z. Sheng.
+“Managing Data From Knowledge Bases:  Querying and Extraction”, *Springer*, 2018.
+ISBN: 978-3-319-94934-5.

+## Book Chapters
+- A. Mahmood, <b>Wei Emma Zhang</b>, Q. Z. Sheng, S. A. Siddiqui, and A. Aljubairy.
+“Trust Management for Software-Defined Heterogeneous Vehicular Ad Hoc Networks”.
+In: *Security, Privacy and Trust in the IoT Environment*.
+Ed. by Z.
+Mahmood.
+Springer, 2019, pp. 203–226.
+- A. Mahmood, B. Butler, Q. Z. Sheng, <b>Wei Emma Zhang</b>, and B. Jennings.
+“Need of Ambient Intelligence for Next-Generation Connected and Autonomous Vehicles”.
+In: *Guide to Ambient Intelligence in the IoT Environment - Principles, Technologies and Applications*.
+Ed. by Z. Mahmood.
+Computer Communications and Networks.
+Springer, 2019, pp. 133–151.
+- <b>Wei Emma Zhang</b> and Q. Z. Sheng.
+“Searching the Big Data: Practices and Experiences in Efficiently Querying Knowledge Bases”.
+In: *Handbook of Big Data Technologies*.
+Ed. by A. Y. Zomaya and S. Sakr.
+Springer, 2017, pp. 429–453.
+- Q. Z. Sheng, J. Yu, <b>Wei Emma Zhang</b>, S. Wang, X. Li, and B. Benatallah.
+“Designing and Building Context-Aware Services: The ContextServ Project”.
+In: *Next-Gen Digital Services.
+A Retrospective and Roadmap for Service Computing of the Future - Essays Dedicated to Michael Papazoglou on the Occasion of His 65th Birthday and His Retirement*.
+Ed. by M. Aiello, A.Bouguettaya, D. A. Tamburri, and W. van den Heuvel.
+Vol. 12521.
+Lecture Notes in Computer Science.
+Springer, 2021, pp. 138–152.

 ## Journal Papers
 - Weitong Chen, <b>Wei Emma Zhang</b>, and Lin Yue.
 "Death Comes But Why: A Multi-Task Memory-Fused Prediction for Accurate and Explainable Illness Severity in ICUs", *World Wide Web Journal*.
 Accepted in September 2023.
 - Taotao Cai, Qi Lei, Quan Z. Sheng, Ningning Cui, Shuiqiao Yang, Jian Yang,